MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/datagrid_guidance/datagrid_basics.md

 1. Download [Visual Studio 2017](https://developer.microsoft.com/en-us/windows/downloads) and ensure you choose the **Universal Windows Platform development** Workload in the Visual Studio installer.

-   > [!NOTE]
-   >  Visual Studio 2015 is not supported with the Windows Community Toolkit 2.0 or higher

-2. Open an existing project, or create a new project using the Blank App template under Visual C# -> Windows -> Universal.  **Important**:  Build 15063 or higher is supported by current version of the Toolkit.
+2. Open an existing project, or create a new project using the Blank App template under Visual C# -> Windows -> Universal.  **Important**:  Build 16299 or higher is supported by current version of the Toolkit.

 3. In Solution Explorer panel, right click on your project name and select **Manage NuGet Packages**.
 Search for **Microsoft.Toolkit.UWP.UI.Controls.DataGrid**, and choose the [Microsoft.Toolkit.Uwp.UI.Controls.DataGrid](https://www.nuget.org/packages/Microsoft.Toolkit.Uwp.UI.Controls.DataGrid/) nuget package.